About Us

 Federal Committee on Statistical Methodology

-The mission of the Federal Committee on Statistical Methodology (FCSM) includes advising the CSOTUS and ICSP on methodological and statistical issues that affect the quality of Federal data.
+The mission of the Federal Committee on Statistical Methodology (FCSM) includes advising the U.S. Chief Statistician and ICSP on methodological and statistical issues that affect the quality of Federal data.
 The FCSM sponsors regular conferences, hosts seminars and workshops, sponsors interest groups on statistical methodology topics of broad Federal interest, and develops best practices and tools to support the Federal statistical system and the broader Federal data community.

 For more information, visit the FCSM website.